Dents du Midi: Hydrography

 There are three glaciers on the chain of the Dents du Midi: the Plan Névé glacier on the south face, and the Chalin and Soi glaciers (also spelled Soy or Soie) on the north face.
-The latter supplies the Lac de Soi, a small mountain lake located at an altitude of 2247 m.
+The latter supplies the Lac de Soi, a small mountain lake located at an elevation of 2247 m.
 A torrent of the same name starts there and flows into the Vièze.
 The Lac de Salanfe, which is situated on the southern slope of the Dents du Midi, at an altitude of 1925 m, supplies the Bains de Val-d'Illiez, a thermal park, situated below the northern slope at an altitude of 709 m and 9 km from the lake.
 The hot spring appeared in 1953 after several minor earthquakes.
 Its origin was unknown until 2001, when a scientific investigation concluded that the water came from a leak to the south of the lake.